 1.)
 Collect all of your own plastic waste, both recyclable and non, for a minimum of one week.
 If you want to go for more than one week, great!
 Just keep each week’s collection separate.

 2.)
 What qualifies as yours?
 Anything that benefits you.
 So, if your housemate or significant other brings home a tub of yogurt that you both share, the tub goes in your tally.
 But if you hate yogurt, never touch the stuff, and wouldn’t have bought it for yourself in a million years, it’s not your responsibility.
 What about stuff for your kids?
-I’ll leave that up to you.
-Whatever you decide, just be consistent about collecting it.
+I’ll leave… Read the rest

 Motivation! to keep morale high.
 And an alternative for contact lenses containers and cleaners.. couldn’t find anything that is not wrapped in plastic.
 Suggestions welcome.